NeuroMonk/Machine-Learning-Coursera/README.md

 Course assigments reimplemetned using python

 ### Numpy for Matlab users
-Here is a good beggining point to start working with numpy. https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html
+Here is a good beginning  point to start working with numpy. https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html